supasympa/ls-js/README.md

 ls-js
 =====

-List files in a directory to a JSON object or JSON string.
+List files in a directory to JSON string or as a JS object.

 From Node
 ---------